We’re reader-supported. When you buy through links on our site, we may earn a commission at no cost to you.

 9. Open your YouTube channel

 Anyone with a computer and an internet connection can start a YouTube channel.
+If you are willing to start your own YouTube Channel, you must be sure that you have selected the best and fastest internet connection for this purpose.
 All you need is a camera and something to say.
 Use YouTube to share your talents with the world, or document life with friends and family members.

 You can even use YouTube to make money, by partnering with Youtube or joining the Google Adsense program.
 No matter what your goals are, YouTube is a great way to connect with people all over the world.